binance/binance-connector-python/README.md

 Set log level to `DEBUG`, it will show request url and payload, also the response text will be logged.
 Known what parameters and the values sending to server is essential during debug.

+### Error
+There are 2 types of error returned from the library:
+- `binance.error.ClientError`
+    - This is thrown when server return `4XX`, it's an issue from client side.
+    - It has 4 properties
+        - `status_code` the http status code
+        - `error_code` the error code returned from server, e.g. `-1102`
+        - `error_message` the error message returned from server, e.g. `Unknown order sent.`
+        - `header` the whole response header.
+- `binance.error.ServerError`
+    - This is thrown when server return `5XX`, it's an issue from server side.

 ## Websocket